GerardBalaoro/micobalaoro.io/README.md

 # [pjbalaoro.now.sh](https://pjbalaoro.now.sh)

 Personal website, blog, and porfolio of Paul Justin Balaoro.
 Built using Gridsome and TailwindCSS.
+Powered by Forestry CMS.